goncalodcorreia/pomodoroApp/README.md

 Once again, thank you for your time, i hope you can learn something from this (Even if it is how NOT to do something :D), and also help me learn along the process!

+[List of Current Problems]

+-Can't make a the taskName verification work, (could be because i'm using some sort of concurrent acess without threads)

+-Can't update the MainWindow from the moment where you don't have tags to the moment where you start getting tags.